hongtaoh/hongtaoh.github.io/content/en/blog/2021-04-05-gh-pages-action.md

 ## Create .github/workflows/gh-pages.yml

-First change directory to your hugo project using `cd`.
+First change directory to your Hugo project using `cd`.

 Then